justinrsmith/local-weather-cli-go/README.md

 `-s <scale to use>` or `--scale <scale to use>`

-Select which tempeature scale to use in output.
+Select which temperature scale to use in output.

 Valid scales:
 - `C` - Celcius